Dentist (Little Shop of Horrors)

-Read MoreSomething for Nothin (DEAD OUTLAW) Some of the most successful entrepreneurs create new markets where one did not exist before.
-In Something for Nothin’, we hear about this in a…
+Read MoreSomething from Nothin (DEAD OUTLAW) Some of the most successful entrepreneurs create new markets where one did not exist before.
+In Something from Nothin, we hear about this in a…

 Read More“Franklin Shepard, Inc.” illustrates the economic tension between artistic integrity and commercial success.
 The song highlights the opportunity cost of creative pursuits – Charley values artistic fulfillment, while Frank prioritizes…